-What is PenCRU?
-3
+Welcome to PenCRU .2

-What does PenCRU do?
-4
+What is PenCRU? .3

-Membership of the Family Faculty 5
+What does PenCRU do? .4

-What is the Family Faculty?
-5
+What is the Family Faculty? .6

-What work do we do?
-6
+Family involvement in childhood disability research .7

-Family involvement in childhood disability research 7
+How does PenCRU involve families in research? .8

-How does PenCRU involve families in research?
-8
+Welcoming new members .9

-Welcoming new members 9
+Working Together .11

-Working Together 10
+The Research Cycle .13

-Key dates and achievements 11
+Involving children and young people .14

-Acronyms and phrases explained 13
+Acronyms and phrases explained .15